 It also suffers from frequent misdiagnosis because it presents symptoms that can easily be misread, such as depression, anxiety, lack of concentration, sleep problems, and more.

-It’s often mediated by keeping the person busy, whether it’s through a hobby like online betting NZ, or through work.
+It’s often mediated by keeping the person busy, whether it’s through a hobby like online betting, or through work.

 3. Borderline Personality Disorder

 Often diagnosed as PTSD, ADHD, depression, or bipolar, Borderline Personality Disorder tends to be more serious than the others, but also a lot more rare, and can sometimes come with auditory and visual hallucinations, as well as extreme behavioural changes.